Lyme disease & Facial Palsy

-Facial Palsy is the term used to describe weakness or paralysis of the facial muscles, due to damage to the facial nerve.
+Facial Nerve Palsy (FNP) is the term used to describe weakness or paralysis of the facial muscles, due to damage to the facial nerve.
 There are many different causes and the damage may be temporary or permanent.

 Bell’s Palsy